waynerv/github-markdown-toc/README.md

 - Automatically generate table of contents in accordance with Github Favored Markdown format
 - Just a single .py file can be done with no other dependencies
 - Support for text content in both Chinese and English languages
-- Support for customizing the title level of the table of contents
+- Support for customizing the header level of the table of contents
 - Supports automatic write results to files, and also can print results to standard output for further processing
 - Supports generating table of contents for multiple files at the same time
 - Support for repeating headers, filtering headers in code blocks